 In my next life, I want to be an interior designer.
 I love decorating and home decor, taking on projects, and helping others do the same.

 Living room decorating ideas can help you create the room you desire.
-In most homes, the living room is the central family “hub” where everyone ends up to curl up by the fire, watch TV, or to entertain guests.
+In most homes, the living room is the central family “hub” where everyone ends up curling up by the fire, watching TV, or entertaining guests.
 It is also the place that many people like to display collections, heirlooms, and special pieces, as well as hang treasured artwork.
 Mixing elegance with comfort in a well-used room such as the living room can be accomplished easily with a little creativity.

 Give your space the perfect balance between form and function with affordable touches of style.
 Simple, unexpected details and subtle contrasting textures can give you that balance.